boristsr/gdcorner-website/_posts/2019-06-10-EvaluatingProjectDependencies.md

 I won’t be moaning about the [left-pad debacle of 2016](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/), or [over use of trivial packages](https://medium.com/commitlog/the-internet-is-at-the-mercy-of-a-handful-of-people-73fac4bc5068), or reminding you to be [more specific](https://60devs.com/npm-install-specific-version.html) with your [dependency versions](https://pip.readthedocs.io/en/1.1/requirements.html#freezing-requirements).
 Instead I’ll focus on some of the questions or evaluation points I go through when deciding whether to include a new dependency.

 I’ll start with a recent example from a project I’m working on.
-[RainbowRedux](/rainbowsix/gamedev/superresolution/rendering/progress/2019/01/13/RainbowSixRevivalProject.html) is requiring more and more linear math functions like matrix and vector operations.
+[RainbowRedux](/rainbowsix/gamedev/superresolution/rendering/progress/2019/01/13/RainbowSixRevivalProject.html) is requiring more and more linear algebra functions like matrix and vector operations.
 So far I’ve scraped through with a design that has allowed me to leverage the math libraries of the supported engines, and keeping the core library independent of this code.

 Increasingly I require some linear algebra functions in the core library.
 Standard responses online point people to just use NumPy.
 NumPy is a great library that provides a huge amount of functionality.
 It is extremely fast, well tested, well supported, and provides the exact functionality I require.